ngirimana/Free-Mentors/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These are steps that should be followed by anyone who want toget a copy of project

 The project is composed of two different sections:
-- *UI (User Interface)*
+- User Interface
-- *API *
+- API

 ### Requirements

-* UI
+* User intrface
     * Any Web Browser (We recommend using Google Chrome)
     * Text Editor (VSCode is highly recommende)
-    * UI Login credential for mentor and admin
+    * User inteface login credential for mentor and admin

       ##### For admin
         * Email :admin@gmail.com
         * password :admin